 The Second Chance Act (SCA) was signed into law in 2008.
 The SCA authorizes federal agencies to award grants to state and local agencies and nonprofit organizations to provide employment assistance, substance abuse treatment, housing, family programming, mentoring, victims support and other services to people returning to the community from prison or jail.
-The goals of the SCA are to increase re-entry programming and improve outcomes for offenders returning to their families and communities.
+The goals of the SCA are to increase re-entry programming and improve outcomes for those returning to their families and communities.
 (For more information about the SCA, visit the National Reentry Resource Center.)

 The SCA directs NIJ to evaluate the effectiveness of demonstration projects funded by the Bureau of Justice Assistance (BJA).
 In fiscal year 2010, NIJ awarded $10 million for re-entry-related research:

 - Evaluation of the BJA Second Chance Act Adult Demonstration Projects

 Social Policy Research Associates will perform a $3 million, multi-year, multisite evaluation of seven SCA adult demonstration sites.
 The evaluation will include impact, process, outcome and cost assessments of re-entry services.
 It also will include an implementation study of three adult demonstration sites that are not included in the full-scale evaluation.

 - Evaluation of the BJA Reentry Courts Program

 Northwest Professional Consortium, Inc., is performing a $3 million, 42-month, multisite evaluation of BJA's Reentry Courts Program.
 A process evaluation will document and compare program models and implementation.
 An impact evaluation will examine re-arrests, reconvictions, violations and returns to incarceration.
 Cost-benefit analyses will look at the cost to the public of program interventions versus "business as usual."